kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_05_explore_nsg.md

     ![alt text](https://raw.githubusercontent.com/Ritu786/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/stag/Instructions/Images/1.png)

 1. From the basics tab, fill in the following information (for anything not listed, leave the default settings):
-    1. Subscription: verify the default setting to be Azure Pass – Sponsorship.
+    1. Subscription:  Leave the default value (this is the Azure subscription provided by the authorized lab hoster)
     1. Resource group:  select **Create new** then in the Name field enter **LabsSC900**, then select **OK**.
     1. Virtual machines name:  enter **SC900-WinVM**.
     1. Image:  from the drop-down, select **Windows 10 Pro, Version 20H2 – Gen 1**.